Tudat/tudat/developerGuide/extendingJSON/enhancedDeserialization.rst

 All the features described previously are combined into the function :literal:`json getDeserializedJSON( const path& filePath )` declared in :class:`Tudat/InputOutput/JsonInterface/Support/deserialization.h`.
 This function replaces relative paths, combines modular files and merges objects when possible.
 This is the function that should be called when creating a :class:`json` object to be used to set up a simulation.
 In general, this function is only called once during the life-cycle of the application.

-When testing individual parts of the :literal:`json_interface`, the input :class:`json` object is not necessarily of value type :literal:`object`, and thus this function cannot be used, as the expected object may be of value type :literal:`array`.
+When testing individual parts of the :literal:`json_interface`, the input :class:`json` object is not necessarily of value type :jsontype:`object`, and thus this function cannot be used, as the expected object may be of value type :jsontype:`array`.
 Thus, in :ref:`extendingJSON_unitTesting`, modular and mergeable JSON files are not used and the function :literal:`parseJSON` is used instead.
 In practice, for non-modular files, the only thing this function does is replacing strings such as :literal:`"@path(text)"` by :literal:`"text"`.

 .. note:: Immediately before or after parsing a JSON input file (using either :literal:`getDeserializedJSON` or :literal:`parseJSON`), the current working directory must be changed to the root input file's directory using :literal:`boost::filesystem::current_path( rootFile.parent_path( ) )`, so that the relative paths defined in the obtained :class:`json` are valid.